 Her work for the Infant and Toddler Forum has resulted in Factsheets for Health professionals and parents on childhood food acceptance and refusal which have been downloaded in their tens of thousands.
 Her latest Factsheet, Developmental Stages in Food Acceptance is proving similarly popular.

-Dr Harris has now set up a training and clinical service in collaboration with Sarah Mason, one of the leading Speech and Language therapists in the field of food acceptance and refusal, and Dr Elizabeth Shea, Clinical Psychologist and specialist in autism and childhood feeding disorders.
-She continues with her research at the University of Birmingham, continues her work with the Infant and Toddler Forum and is a member of the National Steering Group for Childhood Feeding Disorders.
+Dr Harris has now set up a training and clinical service in collaboration with Sarah Mason, one of the leading Speech and Language therapists in the field of food acceptance and refusal.
+She continues with her research at the University of Birmingham and with her work with the Infant and Toddler Forum.
+She is a trustee for Arfid Awareness, a charity that works to improve the understanding of Avoidant and Restrictive Food Intake Disorder.

 Sarah Mason (MSc, MPhil, MRCSLT) is a Speech and Language Therapist who has worked with children with feeding difficulties for more than twenty years.
 She was employed by Birmingham Children’s Hospital from 1992 to 2012, latterly as Head of the Department.
 Her particular specialism was childhood feeding difficulties, providing clinical services to inpatients.
 Many of these children had problems related to their medical conditions, tube feeding and the interruption to the normal process of weaning onto solid foods in the first year of life.
 Frequently children would refuse foods orally and therefore did not develop the oral skills for eating and drinking.
 These problems brought her into contact with Dr Gillian Harris, Consultant Clinical Psychologist, and together they set up a joint feeding clinic at Birmingham Children’s Hospital in 1998.
 Through this work she encountered children with avoidant /restrictive food intake disorder (ARFID) and developed an understanding of why children refuse foods.
 Sarah Mason also developed a particular interest in children who are hard to wean off tube feeding.
 This became the focus of her MPhil completed in 2006 at the School of Psychology, Birmingham University.